Skip to Main Content

 Opinionated About Dining and What the Rankings Signal

-Appearing on the Opinionated About Dining Cheap Eats list three consecutive years is a different kind of credential than a Michelin star.
+Appearing on the Opinionated About Dining Cheap Eats list three consecutive years is a different kind of credential.
 OAD rankings aggregate votes from a network of experienced eaters rather than anonymous inspectors following a fixed rubric, which means they reflect sustained reputation among a group that eats widely and compares constantly.
-Ops ranked #102 in 2023, climbed to #137 in 2024, and sits at #162 in 2025 — movement within a ranked list that covers all of North America and includes venues across every format and price point.
+Ops ranked #102 in 2023, climbed to #137 in 2024, and sits at #162 in 2025, movement within a ranked list that covers all of North America and includes venues across every format and price point.
 The ranking does not crown a winner; it places a venue inside a credible peer group and confirms it belongs there year after year.

 Evening Hours and the Rhythm of the East Village

-Ops opens at 5 pm daily and runs until 10:30 pm Sunday through Thursday, with 11 pm closing on Friday and Saturday.
+Ops opens at 5 pm Monday through Friday and runs until 11 pm, with noon openings on Saturday and Sunday and 11 pm closing every day.
 That schedule is calibrated to the neighbourhood's evening rhythm rather than the lunch-and-dinner split common at venues with higher table turnover targets.
-There is no midday service, which concentrates the kitchen's output and keeps the crust preparation consistent across a single daily session.

 Ops in the Wider New York Pizza Picture